-Tips for a perfect Neapolitan Margherita pizza
+Tips for a perfect Neapolitan Margherita pizza recipe

 - You will not need to knead the dough at any point because this would make the dough lose its fluffiness.
 Instead, you will be “folding” the dough and letting it rest a bit between working it.
 This means that the dough has to be made authentically without a stand mixer.

-- Shaping the round pizza shape is very simple: just place a ball of dough (with some flour sprinkled on it) on a baking paper and press with your fingers from the center towards the edges of the paper until you reach the desired thickness of the pizza.
-This way, you can really make sure you get a nice and round pizza.
+- Shaping the round pizza shape is very simple: just place a ball of dough (with some flour sprinkled on it) on baking paper and press with your fingers from the center towards the edges of the paper until you reach the desired thickness of the pizza.
+This way, you can really make sure you get a nice round pizza.

 - Use only canned peeled tomatoes and salt for the sauce.
 Don’t go overboard with the amount of mozzarella and don’t use grated mozzarella.
-The great taste of this authentic pizza comes from its simple but good quality ingredients.
+The great taste of this authentic pizza comes from its simple but good-quality ingredients.

 Alternatives to pizza

-While Margherita pizza is the most important and spread dish around the world, there are some alternatives that you might like to try and which are very common in the Italian region where I come from: mini focaccia and air-fried panzerotti.
+While the Neapolitan Margherita pizza is the most important and spread dish around the world, there are some alternatives that you might like to try and which are very common in the Italian region where I come from: mini focaccia and air-fried panzerotti.

 Have you ever tried to make your own Margherita pizza?
 If the answer is no, maybe it’s time to give it a try.
 Follow this great recipe and let us know what you think of it.
 We are open to any feedback from you!